-She then returned to our books as a verified part-veela who struggles with ‘er eenglish, who falls inlove a red haired pony-tailed guy with a rockstar-esque career.
+She then returned to our books as a verified part-veela who struggles with ‘er eenglish, who falls inlove a red-haired pony-tailed guy with a rockstar-esque career.
 True, Bill and Fleur were the stereotypical gross couple–too perfect for each other and too all-over each other.
 But together they were the right mix of glamour and adventure.

 In a whim, Fleur instantly became a shadow, a joke in the background, a phlegm; it was easy to side with Ginny, Hermione and Mrs. Weasley’s dislike for her.

-We thought it was a pivotal moment for her when she snatched the ointment from Mrs Weasley saying:
+I thought it was a pivotal moment for her when she snatched the ointment from Mrs Weasley saying:

 “you thought i would not weesh to marry him?
 Or per’aps you ‘oped? said Fleur, her nostrils flaring.
 “What do I care how ‘e looks?
 I am good looking enough for both of us, I theenk!
 All these scars show that my husband is brave!
 And I shall do zat!”

 After this scene, the future in-laws wept and hugged each other.
 And Fleur became a solid character, un-scatched and un-phlegmed.
 She won us with her fierce devotion.

 But she was always so admirable before that, only more admirable after.
 Fleur was a courageous witch who put family first, who was a Beauxbatons champ for a reason incase we forgot.
 Fleur is a very capable witch not only of magic but in heart, too.
 She forgave Molly and others for disliking her.
 She treated the Weasleys like family, she loves Bill and she takes him fang-earrings, scars and all.